Student Wellness Services

 Davidson Hall, Room 102

-The Office of Diversity and Equity oversees policy on persons with disabilities.
+The Office of Equity & Inclusion oversees policy on persons with disabilities.
 The office investigates complaints of discrimination.

 Sexual Assault and Interpersonal Violence Resource Team (SART)